 Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

-You have done the Eiffel Tower.
-You have eaten three baguettes.
-The kids are asking what is next.
-Paris is wonderful but it is also a city, and after three days of museums and metros, even the most devoted family wants out.
+You've done the Eiffel Tower.
+You've eaten three baguettes.
+Lila is asking what's next.
+Paris is wonderful but it's also a city, and after three days of museums and metros, even the most devoted family wants out.
 The good news: three of the best day trips on the continent are within an hour of central Paris by train.
 Versailles is a 30-minute train ride.
 Giverny (Monet's gardens) is just over an hour.
 Disneyland Paris is 40 minutes on the RER.
-Here is the practical mom-tested guide to each, plus how to pull it off without losing your mind.
+Here's the practical mom-tested guide to each, plus how to pull it off without losing your mind.
+Vivi vetted my Versailles plan and said it was "acceptable for an American," which is the highest praise she gives.

 Versailles - The Imperial Day Trip